Difference Between Synchronous Motor And Induction Motor

 • Construction: Synchronous motors have a stator, which is the stationary part of the motor, and a rotor, which is the rotating part.
 The stator has winding coils that create a magnetic field.
 The rotor has permanent magnets or electromagnets that interact with the stator’s magnetic field to produce torque, which causes the rotor to turn.

-See Also: Difference Between Mobile Home And Manufactured Home
+See Also: Difference Between Drilling And Boring

 Advantages Of Induction Motors